CopernicaMarketingSoftware/Documentation/PHPCPP/bubblesort.md

 ## We start with a silly question

 How would the native bubblesort function compare to the built-in sort() function of PHP?
 This is a silly question.
-Bubblesort is an extremely inefficient algorithm, which should never be user for real sorting.
+Bubblesort is an extremely inefficient algorithm, which should never be used for real sorting.
 We have only used it here to demonstrate the performance difference between PHP and C++, when you implement _exactly the same_ algorithm in the two languages.

 The built-in sort() function of PHP is much faster than bubblesort.
 It is based on quicksort, one of the best and most famous sorting algorithms there is.
 And on top of that: the built-in sort() function is implemented in C!
 Thus, when you compare the example C++ bubblesort function with the built-in PHP sort() function, you are comparing two _different_ algorithms, and _both_ have a _native implementation_.
 And we want to do exactly the opposite: we want to compare two _identical_ algorithms, one of which is written in PHP, and the other one completely in C++.